wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-add-ins-fundamentals/includes/4-understand-custom-functions.md

 - Manifest (XML) for configuration
 - Webpage (HTML, JavaScript) for functionality

+### Manifest

+To configure an add-in to be a custom function, the key settings in the manifest are:

+- `Host` is "Workbook"
+- `ExtensionPoint` is "CustomFunctions"

+### Webpage

-In the manifest, the key settings are that the `Host` is "Workbook" and the `ExtensionPoint` is "CustomFunctions".
-The .html file is primarily to load the custom functions runtime as there is no UI to render *per se*.
-You define the custom function itself in the .js or .ts file.
+The .html file is primarily to load the custom functions runtime as there's no add-in UI to render.
+You define the custom function code in the .js or .ts file.